 The IEEE 802.11 Working Group would like to inform ISO/IEC JTC1/SC6 that it has decided not to make any changes to IEEE 802.11aj as a result of the China NB’s comment:

 ISO/IEC/IEEE 8802-11 defines a default security mechanism for the purposes of interoperability, but implementers are always free to define and use additional methods.
 The sentence in question in clause 12.2.2 does not change this situation, or impose any additional restrictions.
-Rather, it is effectively an implementation note emphasizing that if an implementer chooses to implement RSN operations in a CMMG BSS, they shall be the same as the RSN operations in a DMG BSS.
+Rather, it emphasizes that if an implementer chooses to implement RSN operations in a CMMG BSS, they shall be the same as the RSN operations in a DMG BSS.
 On this basis, the change proposed by the China NB is unnecessary.

 The language in clause 12.2.2 in IEEE 802.11aj was proposed and approved by the members of IEEE 802.11 TGaj, who were almost all individuals affliated with a variety of Chinese companies and universities.
 They chose the language based on their assessment of the requirements of the Chinese market.
 The IEEE 802.11 Working Group does not feel it is appropriate to overrule their judgement at this late stage, without a compelling justification.